mainakpal08/hcrl_gazebo/README.md

     roslaunch hcrl_gazebo [house_simulation| playground_simulation].launch

 then launch whatever task specific nodes you need separately.
 Avoid having robot code depend on this package; there are a lot of large binary files in here, and we don't want to have to clone those to the robot (where we'll certainly never use them).

+### Stretch

+Clone and build our fork of `stretch_ros` in your workspace.
+This fork includes corrected collision geometry and inertial properties, as well as functioning navigation configurations.

+    roslaunch hcrl_gazebo house_simulation_stretch.launch

+will launch the house and load "Forky", our lab's modified Stretch model, by default.
+You can toggle the dexwrist and teleop fisheye add-ons by modifying `spawn_stretch.xml`.
+If localization is performing poorly, you can enable fake localization in `stretch_navigation.launch`

 ### Spawning Objects